kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW1.md

  4. What fraction of the paired-end fragments were assigned to genes?
 (HINT: You can find this from the summary file created by featureCounts)
  5. Copy to sorted BAM file together with the index from the HPC to your own environment (See Task 2).
 Open the BAM file in IGV.
 Zoom into the PFKL gene on chromosome 21.
 You should be able to see individual reads mapping to the exons of the gene.
 Now move to the neighbouring AIRE gene.
 What do you see?
 Make IGV screenshots for both genes and include them into your report.
  6. Find the number of paired-end fragments overlapping the PFKL and AIRE genes from the featureCounts file (last column).
 Do these broadly match what you observed in the IGV?
 (No need to count fragments manually from IGV) (HINT: You can use the search box on the [Ensembl website](http://www.ensembl.org/) to find the gene ids for both gens).
- 7. Repeat the same processing steps on all of the four samples found in [Zenodo](https://zenodo.org/record/1173306).
+ 7. Repeat the same processing steps on all of the four samples (fikt_A, fikt_C, eipl_A, eipl_C) found in [Zenodo](https://zenodo.org/record/1173306).
+Report the paired-end fragment counts for PFKL and AIRE genes in all four samples.

 ## Bonus task: Constructing a data analysis workflow with Snakemake (2 points)
 **Learning objective:** In Task 2, you learned how to measure gene expression (count the number of RNA-seq reads overlapping a gene) in one sample.
 You saw that this process involved multiple steps - alignment, sorting, indexing and counting.
 This a typical of many real-world bioinformatics workflows where you have to run tens of data processing steps on hundreds of samples.
 In this task, you will learn how to automate these steps using Snakemake.
 A key advantage of Snakemake is that the same pipeline works equally well on your own computer as well as on a cloud environment or a [high performance computing](https://hpc.ut.ee/en_US) infrastructure with only minor modifications needed.